-Online shopping is growing at high speed.
-According to Statista, in 2019, the global e-commerce sales amounted to $3.53 trillion and are estimated to be $6.542 trillion in 2023.
+Online shopping is growing at a high speed.
+According to Statista, in 2019, global e-commerce sales amounted to $3.53 trillion and are estimated to be $6.542 trillion in 2023.
 The same site says that around 2.14 billion people will shop online in 2021.
-These statistics clearly show how big the e-commerce industry is and the opportunities it offers are vast.
+These statistics clearly show how big the e-commerce industry is, and the opportunities it offers are vast.

 With that said, we cannot forget the role technology has played in bringing about these changes.
 If a customer is at the heart of the buying-selling cycle, then technology has been surrounding this cycle to bring about the needful changes that the e-commerce industry has been looking for to prosper and to help customers serve better.

-Online stores are though still not close to the customer experience that the brick and mortar stores deliver.
+, online stores are still not close to the customer experience that the brick and mortar stores deliver.
 Their ability to serve their customers in unique ways is fast growing.
-They have been trying to outdo the offline stores not just by numbers but also by leaving customers happy at the end of a purchase, hence focusing on customer retention.
+They have been trying to outdo the offline stores by numbers and leaving customers happy at the end of a purchase, focusing on customer retention.
 The user penetration in the e-commerce market is 56.1% in 2020 and is projected to reach 65.5% by 2024.

-Since this industry is seeing a rampant growth with technology at the helm, let’s take a look at seven advanced technologies driving this growth.
+Since this industry sees rampant growth with technology at the helm, let’s look at seven advanced technologies driving this growth.

 - Digital wallet